kaly-d/InternalARMTemplates/README.md

 # Introduction
+A collection of deployment templates for common testing, validation, and repro scenarios across various Azure services.

 # Quick Guide for Deployment Options

 ## ARM

+**Option 1**: Directly deploy the template by clicking the Deploy to Azure button **Option 2**: In the Azure Portal, search for "Deploy a custom template", and paste the desired template file contents in the editor.

 ## Bicep

 # What's In This Repository?

 # Template Scenarios
+Below are the templates that are created for various scenarios, categorized by the Logic App resource type.
+Some templates will deploy non-Logic App resources to help with end-to-end testing.

 ## Logic App Standard